|

-Intelligence Update (The latest intel from the Covert Comic) The Naked Intelligence Officer PETA: People for the Ethical Treatment of Americans Secrets of 9/11 (Recently unclassified!)
-Black Matters (The world's most classified poetry) Form 22C: Questioning Authority Spaiku!
+Intelligence Update (The latest intel from the Covert Comic) The Naked Intelligence Officer Universal Declaration of Humint Rights Secrets of 9/11 (Recently unclassified!)
+Black Matters (The world's most classified poetry) Spaiku!
 (CIA haiku poetry from the Covert Comic!
-"Spooky" - USA Today) The Intelligence Underground: The Spookiest of the Spooks Intelligence Agents (Links to Covert Comic-approved sites) Copyright 1998-2012.
+"Spooky" - USA Today) The Intelligence Underground Spookiest of the Spooks Copyright 1998-2022.
 All rights reserved. |

 Real Men Don't Get Published